IM Creator Review: A Simple Platform For Getting A Site Live Fast

 Adding a Page to IM Creator

 Most templates have a few basic pages already added, but additional pages can be added easily as well, using the pages options that’s right next to the Add Element in the top menu.
-We like that there’s two options here: starting with a blank page, or starting with a template that already includes a few elements.
+We like that there are two options here: starting with a blank page or starting with a template that already includes a few elements.
 Or, users can even head into Manage Pages and duplicate an existing page.
 Again, that helps make designing a web page a little faster.

 Adding a Storefront or Blog to IM Creator